thamara/time-to-leave/website/README.md

 ## Building and running on localhost

-Bundler Parcel.js has been used for the compilation (https://parceljs.org/).
+Bundler [Parcel.js](https://parceljs.org/) has been used for the compilation.

 First install dependencies: